-Some residents simply refuse to pay for their assessments, even after receiving a demand notice or being offered a payment plan.
+Some residents simply refuse to pay for their dues, even after receiving a demand notice or being offered a payment plan.
 For these cases, it may work to suspend their rights and privileges.
 This includes not being allowed to vote on HOA matters and losing access to amenities like the community pool or fitness center.

 4. Seek Payment from Renters

 If a delinquent homeowner happens to be renting their property out, the HOA can go after the renter instead.
 It is important to note, though, that this route is only possible provided the tenant signed such an agreement with the association.
 So before you barge in seeking payment, make sure to review their contract first.

 Collecting delinquent dues can be a headache, which is why a lot of HOAs turn to professional services for help.
 An HOA collections agency can do all the work for you.
 Of course, their services come with a price.
 More often than not, it involves taking a chunk out of the collected amount for themselves.

 Depending on your state laws, you may be allowed to sue the delinquent homeowner for unpaid dues.
 Your association can settle the debt by taking the amount from the said homeowner’s wages or bank account.
 You can even take them to a small claims court.

 Usually, an HOA can place a homeowner association lien on the delinquent resident’s property.
 Liens do not cause a lot of trouble for homeowners at first.
 However, liens will become an issue when they attempt to sell their home or refinance their mortgage.
 Associations can even foreclose on the lien, depending on what state laws and the HOA governing documents permit.

 Your HOA Collections Process Matters

 HOA collections are a big chunk of HOA management.
 Dues keep the association alive and well-funded.
 While an HOA is a non-profit organization, it still requires revenue to continue operations and keep property values up.
 Therefore, setting a clear and standard collection policy remains imperative.